Rauttis/factorio-aws-ecs-cdk/README.md

 $ npm run deploy
 ```

+## Connecting to the server

+You can use the public DNS or IP found in the EC2 control panel.
+Port can be omitted as it is the default port used by Factorio (34197)

+TODO: Make it possible for the stack to create a route53 record that points to the public ip.

 ## Modifying server configs / saves

 Currently the only way to do this is to SSH to the EC2 instance.
 The saves and configs are located in `/opt/factorio`